Bloodwingv2/Bloodwingv2/README.md

         self.experience = "Built CI/CD pipelines, AI models, and scalable cloud architectures."

     def learning_rate(self):
         return "At the rate I am learning, there’s not gonna be any tech stack left to learn!
-LOL"

-mirang = MirangBhandari()
-print(mirang.learning_rate())
+LOOOOOOL"

 ```
 ---